 | A2A | How does one agent discover and collaborate with another agent? | Agent-to-agent protocol |

-| Bridge | How does an agent read durable context from storage through one stable interface? | Local-first CLI and provider model |
+| Bridge | How does an agent read durable context from storage, and how does it expose that context to MCP-native hosts? | Local-first CLI, provider model, and MCP server generation |

 Where Bridge fits